 A good example would be customer sales “levels”—gold, silver, etc. based on how much a customer spent with a company.

 We can start by creating a report with the necessary data, in this case the company name, country, and sales amount.
 (In a real-world situation, one would include whatever data the grouping should be based on.)

 Then, we can insert a group (Insert–>Group), but we use the In Specified Order capability to create arbitrary-but-logical groups based on (in this case) sales amounts.
-This is where we can customize the grouping using any reasonable criterion we want.
-The example here is sales levels, but any data from the database can be used.
-It can even be categories of items sold rather than quantities, just so long as there’s some way to tell one group from the other.
+This is where we can customize, using any reasonable criterion we want.
+The example here is sales levels, but any data from the database will work.
+It can even be categories of items sold rather than quantities, just so long as we know which is which.

-We set up names for the groups using the Named Group box, and limits (in this case monetary) in the Define Named Group box which pops up for the purpose.
+We set up names for these using the Named Group box.
+Also, limits (in this case monetary) in the Define Named Group box which pops up for the purpose.

-We also need to make sure we set up a space for the customers which don’t fall into one of the three “main” groups. (“Occasional”, “Other”, etc., are fine.)
+We also need to set up a space for customers which don’t fall into one of the three “main” groups. (“Occasional”, “Other”, etc., are fine.)

-Once we rearrange the labeling a little for convenience, and maybe sort the customers by name, we’ve got a decent grouping set up.
-One thing to consider about this (and many other kinds of business documents) is to try and have a good idea of the final layout or structure in advance, if possible.
+We rearrange the labeling a little for convenience, and maybe sort the customers by name.
+Then we’ve got a decent grouping set up.
+One thing which helps is to get a good idea of the final layout or structure in advance.
 It’s a lot easier if you know where you’re going, and you have a decent map.